maxperutzlabs-ms/perutz-ms-contaminants/README.md

 Welcome to the **Protein Contaminants Repository** of the Max Perutz Labs MS Facility.
 In mass spectrometry experiments, it's crucial to account for potential contaminants that may interfere with accurate protein identification.
 This repository is dedicated to managing and versioning our custom FASTA contaminants file that we use in our facility service.

+## Previous Releases

+If you're looking for a previous version of the contaminants file, you can find a downloadable version in the [GitHub Releases](https://github.com/maxperutzlabs-ms/perutz-ms-contaminants/releases) section.

 ## About the contaminants FASTA file

 To ensure compatibility with a wide range of bioinformatics software, the contaminants FASTA file should only contain UniProtKB entries or entries have to adhere to the UniProtKB format, which is outlined in detail on [uniprot.org](https://www.uniprot.org/help/fasta-headers).